KabirCampwala/kabircampwala.github.io/content/posts/Password Generator in C.md

 ![Code Screenshot](/c/4.png)

-Let us understand what does that "list" array mean and why do we need it.
+Let us understand what does that `list` array mean and why do we need it.

 To generate the password we need a place from where we can grab random numbers, alphabets and symbols.
 That is why we created the array list.

 A computer cannot generate a random number or a letter.
-Yes we have the "rand()" function but that function also follows a specific set of rules which will give the same output again and again.
+Yes we have the `rand()` function but that function also follows a specific set of rules which will give the same output again and again.

 To solve this problem what we can do is use `srand()`.